 - Someone who cohabited with the deceased as spouses for 2 years before they died

-- The parents of the deceased if they were an unmarried minor or the mother if they were an unmarried minor born out of wedlock.
+- The parents of the deceased if they were a minor who was not married

 They could receive a bereavement award.
 This is a lump sum of £15,120.